 - Princeton University, A.B., with honors, 1985

-- Joseph Henry Beale Prize (outstanding first-year student in writing), The University of Chicago Law School
+- Joseph Henry Beale Prize (outstanding first-year student in writing) (1988) – The University of Chicago Law School

-- Represented group of insurers in winning Illinois Supreme Court decision declaring tax on premiums unconstitutional and securing favorable settlement.
+- Represented dozens of insurers in winning Illinois Supreme Court decision declaring tax on premiums unconstitutional, and thereafter securing settlement.

-- Defended fiber optic start-up against global leader’s trade secret suit to enjoin operations, obtaining favorable settlement with start-up intact and growing.
+- Defended fiber optic start-up against global leader’s trade secret suit to enjoin operations, successfully obtaining settlement with start-up intact and growing.